A topic from the subject of Quantification in Chemistry.

 Molar Concentration and Quantification

-Molar concentration, also known as molarity, is a measure of the amount of substance in a solution.
+Molar concentration, also known as molarity, is a measure of the concentration of a solute in a solution.
 It is defined as the number of moles of solute per liter of solution.

 The molar concentration of a solution can be calculated using the following formula: